 Enrique Mendoza’s reds, like most Alicante’s vinos tintos, come from the Vinalopó where the soil and blazing summer heat suit red wine production a lot better than the more humid coastal plain.

 Mendoza’s vineyard is run on environmentally friendly lines, with natural fertilisers and without insecticides and pesticides.

 There’s a decent tour, followed by a tasting with a selection of cheese and cold meats.
 It’s a family business and the founder, Enrique Mendoza himself, sometimes turns up for a glass or two.

 The wine that left a real impression on me is Dolç de Mendoza, a naturally sweet (but not overly so) red dessert wine from the Alt Vinolopó.
 It’s not made every year, as the overripe grapes stay on the vine until December to maximise sugar content.
-A blend of merlot, cabernet sauvignon, syrah and pinot noir, its caramel aftertaste goes especially well with chocolate puro (from Villajoyosa of course!)
+A blend of merlot, cabernet sauvignon, syrah and pinot noir, its cherry and caramel aftertaste goes brilliantly with dark puro chocolate (from Villajoyosa of course!)

 BODEGA GUTIERREZ DE LA VEGA

 The wines from this bodega in the tiny village of Parcent come with plenty of character, just like their creator, Felipe Gutierrez de la Vega.

 Parcent is in the Marina Alta, home of the moscatel grape, and I think the dessert wines they make at this family-run bodega are among the best you’ll find anywhere.

 They also have an interesting range of reds, including their unusual Rojo y Negro Tinto, made 100% from the Giró grape, which you won’t find anywhere else in this part of the world (it’s mostly from Mallorca/Cataluña).